 1.3 Inventory preparation processes

 New Zealand is required to have a national system in place for its greenhouse gas inventory under Article 5.1 of the Kyoto Protocol.
-New Zealand provided a full description of the national system in the initial report for the Kyoto Protocol.
-Many of the arrangements detailed in the guidelines for national systems are also described in this report.
-For example, designation of the national inventory agency, and the assignment of responsibilities for the inventory preparation process.
+New Zealand provided a full description of the national system in the initial report for the Kyoto Protocol (Ministry for the Environment, 2006).
+This can be found on the Climate Change Convention’s website: http://unfccc.int/national_reports/initial_reports_under_the_kyoto_protocol/items/3765.php.
+Changes to the national system are documented in chapter 13 of this submission.

 1.4 Methodologies and data sources used

-The guiding documents in inventory preparation are the Revised 1996 IPCC Guidelines for National Greenhouse Gas Inventories (IPCC, 1996), the Good Practice Guidance and Uncertainty Management in National Greenhouse Gas Inventories (IPCC, 2000), Good Practice Guidance for Land Use, Land-Use Change and Forestry (IPCC, 2003) and the UNFCCC guidelines on reporting and review (FCCC/SBSTA/2004/8).
-The concepts contained in Good Practice Guidance are being implemented in stages, according to sector priorities and national circumstances.
+The guiding documents in inventory preparation are the Revised 1996 IPCC Guidelines for National Greenhouse Gas Inventories (IPCC, 1996), the Good Practice Guidance and Uncertainty Management in National Greenhouse Gas Inventories (IPCC, 2000), Good Practice Guidance for Land Use, Land-Use Change and Forestry (IPCC, 2003) and the Climate Change Convention guidelines on reporting and review (UNFCCC, 2006).
+The concepts contained in the good practice guidance are implemented in stages, according to sector priorities and national circumstances.

-Energy: Greenhouse gas emissions from the energy sector are calculated using an IPCC Tier 1 approach.
-Activity data (fuel consumed) are multiplied by the emission factors of specific fuels.
-Activity data comes from industry-supplied information via the Ministry of Economic Development and Statistics New Zealand (refer Chapter 3 and Annex 2).
-Carbon dioxide emission factors are usually New Zealand specific but applicable IPCC default factors are used for non-CO2 emissions where New Zealand data are not available or are not well supported.
+Energy (chapter 3): Emissions from the energy sector are calculated using the IPCC Tier 1 approach.
+Activity data is compiled from industry-supplied information by the Ministry of Economic Development and Statistics New Zealand.
+New Zealand-specific emission factors are used for CO2 emission calculations.
+Applicable IPCC default factors are used for non-CO2 emissions where New Zealand emission factors are not available.

-Industrial processes: Carbon dioxide emissions and activity data for the industrial processes sector are supplied directly to the Ministry of Economic Development by industry sources.
-IPCC Tier 2 approaches are used and emission factors are country-specific.
-Activity data for the non-CO2 gases are collated through an industry survey through the Ministry for the Environment.
-Emissions of HFCs and PFCs are estimated using the IPCC Tier 2 approach and SF6 emissions from large users are assessed via the Tier 3a approach (IPCC, 2000).
+Industrial processes, and solvent and other product use (chapters 4 and 5): Activity data and CO2 emissions are supplied directly to the Ministry of Economic Development by industry sources.
+The IPCC Tier 2 approach is used and emission factors are New Zealand specific.
+Activity data for the non-CO2 gases is collected via an industry survey.
+Emissions of HFCs and PFCs are estimated using the IPCC Tier 2 approach, and SF6 emissions from large users are assessed via the Tier 3a approach (IPCC, 2006a).

-Agriculture: Livestock population data are obtained from Statistics New Zealand, supplemented by estimates from the Ministry of Agriculture and Forestry.
-A Tier 2 (model) approach is used to estimate methane emissions from dairy cattle, non-dairy cattle, sheep and deer.
-The methodology uses animal productivity data to estimate dry matter intake.
-Methane production is determined from this intake.
-The same dry matter intake data are used to calculate nitrous oxide emissions from animal excreta.
-A Tier 1 approach is used for livestock species present in insignificant numbers.
+Agriculture (chapter 6): Livestock population data is obtained from Statistics New Zealand through the agricultural production census and surveys.
+A Tier 2 (model) approach is used to estimate CH4 emissions from dairy cattle, non-dairy cattle, sheep and deer.
+This methodology uses New Zealand animal productivity data to estimate dry-matter intake and CH4 production.
+The same dry-matter intake data is used to calculate N2O emissions from animal excreta.
+A Tier 1 approach is used to calculate CH4 and N2O emissions from livestock species present in insignificant numbers.

-Waste: Emissions from the waste sector are estimated using waste-survey data combined with population data.
-Calculation of emissions from solid-waste disposal uses an IPCC Tier 2 method with country-specific emission factors.
-Methane and nitrous oxide emissions from domestic and industrial wastewater handling are calculated using a refinement of the IPCC methodology (IPCC, 1996).
+Waste (chapter 8): Emissions from the waste sector are estimated using waste survey data combined with population data from Statistics New Zealand.
+Calculation of emissions from solid waste disposal uses the model from the IPCC 2006 guidelines.
+A mix of New Zealand-specific and IPCC default parameters are used.
+Methane and N2O emissions from domestic and industrial wastewater handling are calculated using a refinement of the IPCC methodology (IPCC, 1996).
 There is no incineration of municipal waste in New Zealand.
-The only incineration is for small specific waste streams including medical, quarantine and hazardous wastes.
-For this inventory waste incineration emissions are reported to be negligible.
+Emissions from incineration from medical, quarantine and hazardous wastes are estimated using the Tier 1 approach (IPCC, 2006c).

 1.5 Key categories